VSCodium/vscodium/DOCS.md

 - In Visual Studio Code, go to Settings (Command+, if on a Mac)
 - Click the three dots `...` and choose 'Open settings.json'
 - Copy the contents of settings.json into the same place in VSCodium

+## <a id="signin-github"></a>Sign in with GitHub

+In VSCodium, `Sign in with GitHub` is using a Personal Access Token.<br />
+Follow the documentation https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token to create your token.<br />
+Select the scopes dependending of the extension which need access to GitHub.
+(GitLens requires the `repo` scope.)

+### Linux

+If you are getting the error `Writing login information to the keychain failed with error 'The name org.freedesktop.secrets was not provided by any .service files'.`, you need to install the package `gnome-keyring`.

 ## <a id="portable"></a>How do I run VSCodium in portable mode?
 You can follow the [Portable Mode instructions](https://code.visualstudio.com/docs/editor/portable) from the Visual Studio Code website.